Affinity Fraud Warning Signs

 - Someone you know fails to take care of themselves or keep up their home

-- You notice a friend or family member suddenly becomes concerned about not having money
+- You notice a friend or family member suddenly becomes concerned about money or their financial situation

 Learn More About Investment Fraud

 - Fraud Warning Signs

 - Identify Con Artists

 In BC, contact BCSC Inquiries.
 You can report suspicious activity anonymously through BCSC InvestRight’s Report a Scam webpage.
 Residents from other Canadian provinces can find contact information for their provincial securities regulator at www.securities-administrators.ca.